Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Ndaziramiyep/README.md

-Compare and contrast the Agile and Waterfall models of software development.
+<h3>Compare and contrast the Agile and Waterfall models of software development.
 What are the key differences, and in what scenarios might each be preferred?
-Requirements Engineering:
+Requirements Engineering:</h3>

 Comparison of Agile and Waterfall Models